 The Institute of Energy Research 5 – Photovoltaic (IEK-5) focuses on researching new materials and innovative device architectures for sustainable photovoltaic and photoelectrochemical energy conversion based on thin films.
 In addition, components and devices for new applications such as passivation and contact layers for high efficiency Silicon heterojunction solar cells or multijunction solar cells for efficient water splitting are developed.
 At the same time, the IEK-5 develops the technology to fabricate solar cells with a particular focus on the industrial application and on issues of scaling up the technology.
 A central requirement for the successful development of materials, devices and production technology is an extensive set of characterization methods and simulation capabilities that are used to analyse the optoelectronic properties of thin-film materials and related devices.
 These activities include all relevant length scales from atomistic resolution of nanostructures and elementary processes up to the yield analysis of modules or photovoltaic systems.

-The Institute of Energy Research 3 – Electrochemical Process Engineering (IEK-3) focuses on different electrochemical energy conversion techniques.
+The Institute of Energy Research 14 – Electrochemical Process Engineering (IEK-14) focuses on different electrochemical energy conversion techniques.
 The focus extends from fuel cells to electrolysis.
 Polymer electrolyte membrane electrolysis (PEL) facilitates compact hydrogen production, and combined with suitable storage systems, it represents a key technology that will help to realize an environmentally friendly, reliable, and affordable future energy supply.

 Role in PECSYS:

-- FZJ (IEK-5) leads WP2 to which it contributes by developing photovoltaic integrated electrolyser prototypes using thin film silicon multijunction photovoltaic mini-modules
+- FZJ (IEK-5) contributes to WP2 by developing photovoltaic integrated electrolyser prototypes using thin film silicon multijunction photovoltaic mini-modules

-- Lastly, FZJ contributes to WP8 by hosting visitors to the demonstrator and organising a Project workshop in the final year of the Project.
+- Lastly, FZJ contributes to WP8 by hosting visitors to the demonstrator and is responsible for organising a Project workshop in the final year of the Project.